-Section 11(d)(1); SEC Rules 11d1-1 and 11d1-2
+Section 11(d)(1) of the Exchange Act; Exchange Act Rule 11d1-2

 Section 11(d)(1) of the Exchange Act generally prohibits a person who is both a broker and a dealer from effecting any transaction in which the broker-dealer extends credit to a customer on any security which was part of a new issue in the distribution of which he or she participated as a member of a selling syndicate or group within thirty days prior to such transaction.
-The SEC has taken a no-action position under Section 11(d)(1) of the Exchange Act if broker-dealers (other than the Distributor) that do not create or redeem Notes but engage in both proprietary and customer transactions in Notes exclusively in the secondary market extend or maintain or arrange for the extension or maintenance of credit on Notes in connection with such secondary market transactions.

-The SEC has also taken a no-action position under Section 11(d)(1) of the Exchange Act that broker-dealers (other than the Distributor) may treat the Notes, for purposes of Rule 11d1-2, as "securities issued by a registered . . . open-end investment company as defined in the Investment Company Act" and thereby, extend credit or maintain or arrange for the extension or maintenance of credit on the Notes that have been owned by the persons to whom credit is provided for more than 30 days, in reliance on the exemption contained in the rule.

-This Information Bulletin is not a statutory prospectus.
-BX members should visit the Notes' website at www.ipathetn.com and consult the Notes' Registration Statement (No. 333-126811) and the prospectus for relevant information.
+The Letter states that the SEC Division of Market Regulation will not recommend enforcement action under Section 11(d)(1) of the Exchange Act against broker-dealers who treat the notes, for purposes of Rule 11d1-2, as "securities issued by a registered . . . open-end investment company as defined in the Investment Company Act" and thereby, extend credit or maintain or arrange for the extension or maintenance of credit on the notes that have been owned by the persons to whom credit is provided for more than 30 days, in reliance on the exemption contained in the rule.
+This Regulatory Information Circular is not a statutory Prospectus.
+Equity EAMs should consult the Trust's Registration Statement, SAI, Prospectus and the Fund's website for relevant information.